 Disclaimer: This is my original work with details sourced from reading the comic book and doing personal research.
 Anyone who wants to use this article, in part or in whole, needs to secure first my permission and agree to cite me as the source and author.
 Let it be known that any unauthorized use of this article will constrain the author to pursue the remedies under R.A.
 No. 8293, the Revised Penal Code, and/or all applicable legal actions under the laws of the Philippines.

-With those details laid down, here is a look back at X-Men Adventures #5, published by Marvel Comics in 1993 with a story written by Ralph Macchio and drawn by Andrew Wildman.
+With those details laid down, here is a look back at What If #27 published in 1981 by Marvel Comics with a story written by Mary Jo Duffy and drawn by Jerry Bingham.

 Thank you for reading.
-If you find this article engaging, please click the like button below and also please consider sharing this article to others.
+If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
-If you want to support my website, please consider making a donation.
 Feel free to contact me with a private message.
-Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco
+Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram at https://www.instagram.com/authorcarlocarrasco